 The Yaeyama and the Miyako Islands are referred to as the Sakishima Islands (先島諸島 Sakishima shotō).

 The Okinawa Islands (沖縄諸島 Okinawa Shotō) consist of Okinawa, Kume Island (久米島 Kumejima) and Aguni Island (粟国島 Agunijima), along with the Kerama Islands (慶良間諸島 Kerama Shotō), Iejima (伊江島), and many small islands.
-Most people live on Okinawa Island, the main city of which is Naha, one of the most cosmopolitan and developed in Japan.
-There is not much evident of the old Ryukuan culture in the city outside of the museums; most of it was destroyed in the war.
+Most people live on Okinawa Island, the central city of which is Naha, one of the most cosmopolitan and developed in Japan.
+There is not much evidence of the old Ryukuan culture in the town outside of the museums; most of it was destroyed in the war.
 In the Tomari area of Naha, see the Sojen-ji Ishimon, the stone gate of the Sojen-ji, main shrine to the Ryukuan kings, which was destroyed in World War II bombing.
-Naminoue-jingu and Gokoku-ji overlook the sea in the Tsuji part of town and are worth a visit.
+Naminoue-Jingu and Gokoku-ji overlook the sea in the Tsuji part of town and are worth a visit.

-Nanbu (Southern Okinawa) was scene to many of the most violent battles in World War Two.
-The Okinawa Old Battlefield Quasi National Park (沖縄戦跡国定公園 Okinawa Senseki Kokutei Kōen) is a memorial to the dead of the final days of the war.
+Nanbu (Southern Okinawa) was the scene to many of the most violent battles in World War Two.
+The Okinawa Old Battlefield Quasi-National Park (沖縄戦跡国定公園 Okinawa Senseki Kokutei Kōen) is a memorial to the dead of the final days of the war.
 Many thousands of civilians and soldiers were killed; Himeyuri-no-to, Mabuni Hill, and the Japanese Underground Naval HQ all have stories of death and suffering.
 Nanzan Castle used to be the home of the Southern Kings of Okinawa, who lost out to their central adversaries in the fourteenth century.
-The Gyokusendo Cave, the largest in Asia, was discovered in 1967 and has some excellent stalactites and stalgmites.
-The area farthest to the south is well-known for kasuri cloth.
+The Gyokusendo Cave, the largest in Asia, was discovered in 1967 and has some magnificent stalactites and stalagmites.
+The area farthest to the south is well-known for Kasuri cloth.

-Chubu (Central Okinawa) contains Okinawa City, centre of the American presence in Okinawa.
+Chubu (Central Okinawa) contains Okinawa City, the centre of the American presence in Okinawa.
 Close to Naha is Urasoe (浦添), where you should see the royal tombs and the former royal palace.
-Excellent beaches line the coast all the way up to Nago, in the north, where the Nago Museum has a good display about traditional farming in Okinawa.
-Nakijin Castle (Nakijin Gusuku) on the Motobu Peninsula has some wonderful views.
+Excellent beaches line the coast all the way up to Nago, in the north, where the Nago Museum has an excellent display about traditional farming in Okinawa.
+Nakijin Castle (Nakijin Gusuku) on the Motobu Peninsula has some beautiful views.

 Hokubu (Northern Okinawa) is less densely populated and has the Bashofu Hall in Kijoka Village, a workshop where you can see the production of bashofu cloth.